The Role of Technical Knowledge in Product Management

 Internal Wiring

-I don’t know if I went to school for engineering because of how my brain was wired, or if Carnegie Mellon rewired my brain for me—but I always say it is where I “learned how to learn.”
+I don’t know if I went to school for engineering because of how my brain was wired, or if Carnegie Mellon rewired my brain for me, but I always say it is where I “learned how to learn.”
 How I approach learning, and how I apply different analytical techniques to synthesis, situational analysis and development of insights is driven by how my brain is wired.
-In product-management speak, the way I learn things is a distinctive competence, and it makes me objectively better as a product manager.
-I would argue that this is because of my technical background.
-I would expect people with similar backgrounds to have similar advantages.

 The Inside Track

-I tend to work most frequently with businesses that incorporate software development into developing solutions for their customers.
+As a product management professional, I tend to work most frequently with businesses that incorporate software development into developing solutions for their customers.
 I happen to have also spent several years developing software—and eventually leading teams which were developing software.
-This arcane knowledge of the secret handshake has helped me develop effective working relationships with the team members who are actually creating the product.
-When you do something, you learn it more viscerally than if you only read about it.
-Building on this deeper level of insight, which only comes from doing, is one way to develop camaraderie with the team of people creating your product.
+This arcane knowledge of the secret handshake has helped me develop effective working relationships with the team members creating the product.

 The Temporary Crutch

-In terms of what you already know, a technical background only helps for a short while.
-Eventually, the information you acquired will become irrelevant—and eventually it will mislead.
 Imagine trying to apply pre-SQL database perspectives to conversations about NoSQL and distributed data storage architectures and the ensuing release-planning activities.
 You can also, of course, have a bundle of technical knowledge, which is not relevant to your problem domain.
-Bernoulli’s equation is not going to help me increase conversion rates on a website, or help me assess the value of continuous integration.
+Bernoulli’s equation is not going to help me increase conversion rates on a website or assess the value of continuous integration.

 One of the phrases I remember from Pragmatic Institute’s training was a question from my instructor: “If you are going to do their job, who is going to do your job?”
 That very question helps me walk away when I start to get too far down into the weeds in discussing how we’re going to solve the problems.
 It is a slippery slope, especially when you really enjoy technology and secretly wish you could be coding away (or designing or testing) with the rest of the team.